isaackwok/do-you-know-card/README.md

 ## Deployment

 Open terminal and change dir to root.
-Then run by type the following command in terminal:
+Then run by typing the following command in terminal:
 ```
 //localhost:8080
 python index.py